 Hospital Referral Procedures

 Here you will find current list, contact information and procedures relevant to the main hospitals here in Western Australia.
 The information is updated as information changes and has been updated as of 30th March 2020 for the current protocol with regard to COVID-19 and hospital referrals.

 Ophthalmology Public Hospital Outpatient Clinics - Updated August 2020

-This Updates document contains the latest information on the Ophthalmology Public Hospital Outpatient Clinics as researched by OWA President, Robert Howie.
+The August Update below contains the latest information on the Ophthalmology Public Hospital Outpatient Clinics as researched by OWA President, Robert Howie.
 August 2020.

 Contains information on;

 - Sir Charles Gairdner Hospital, Eye Clinic

 - Perth Children’s Hospital (Children Only), Eye Clinic

 - Ophthalmologists Listed by Hospital and Specialty